TakeJoshyy/Roguemon/README.md

 N/A | Beds, Healing spaces, and Nurse Trainers cannot be used/fought unless otherwise stated or forced | Beds, Healing spaces, and Nurse Trainers cannot be used/fought unless otherwise stated or forced
 N/A | 5 random segments will be Cursed, applying negative effects to you while you are in that segment. | 5 random segments will be Cursed, applying negative effects to you while you are in that segment.
 N/A | Compound Eyes + Any Sleep move is banned. | Compound Eyes + Any Sleep move is  banned.
 N/A | Offensive Setup and any Draining moves together = banned.
-On their own, their allowed. | Draining Kiss is banned N/A | N/A | All Rival Fights must be completed at end of previous segment, or before next segment (player choice) N/A | N/A | Passive Offensive Setup moves are banned (+ATK or +SPA).
+On their own, they're allowed. | Draining Kiss is banned N/A | N/A | All Rival Fights must be completed at end of previous segment, or before next segment (player choice) N/A | N/A | Passive Offensive Setup moves are banned (+ATK or +SPA).
 But attacking moves that boost these stats are allowed (e.g. Rage) X items that boost these stats are still allowed.